Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out.rst

 Weight                            6g
 ================================  ============================================================

-\* The maximum output voltage depends on supply voltage.
+\* The maximum output voltage depends on the supply voltage.
 If the connected Brick is powered over USB, 5V may not be reached.
-The reason for this is a voltage drop on our products caused by protection diodes.
-If your supply voltage has for example 4.7V, then you can generate voltages of up to 4.5V.
+The reason for this is a voltage drop about 0.5V caused by protection diodes on our products.
 If you need to reach 5V, you have to use a stack supply, e.g. the :ref:`Step-Down Power Supply <step-down>`.